Israel evacuates 800 White Helmets to Jordan in face of Syria advance - AFP

 Jihadists are not party to these deals, and Russian planes bombarded a holdout of the Islamic State group in Daraa province overnight, a Britain-based war monitor said.

-More than 20,000 civilians have escaped bombardment on the IS-held corner in the past 24 hours, fleeing into regime-held areas, the Syrian Observatory for Human Rights said.
+More than 20,000 civilians have fled bombardment on the IS-held corner along the border with Jordan and the Israeli-occupied Golan in the past 24 hours, fleeing into regime-held areas, the Syrian Observatory for Human Rights monitor said.